JakeAdler/shsg/README.md

 ### Frontmatter

-Frontmatter in `shsg.sh` is very powerful, since everything between the YAML frontmatter delimiters (`---`) is treated as shell script.
+Frontmatter in `shsg.sh` is very powerful, since everything between the frontmatter delimiters (`---`) is treated as shell script.

 For example: